 Apart from wearing a mask and practicing physical distancing, getting tested if you are concerned you may have COVID-19 is one of the most important things you can do to help slow the spread of COVID-19 in our community.
 If you are concerned that you may have COVID-19 because you have symptoms, we recommend that you get tested right away.
-If you are concerned that you have COVID-19 because you know you had an exposure to someone who was diagnosed with COVID-19, we recommend that you get tested on day 4 or 5 after your exposure.
+If you are concerned that you have COVID-19 because you know you had an exposure to someone who tested positive for COVID-19, we recommend that you get tested between 5 – 7 days after exposure.
 And remember, testing is the only way to know for sure if you have COVID-19.

 Keep in Mind